 If you do not take your customers’ vehicles on the road, you can consider taking out parts only cover.
 This is a very basic form of cover and you would not legally be covered if you take your customers’ vehicles out on the road.

-Like ‘standard’ car insurance, there are three options when it comes to road risk motor trade insurance when you take vehicles onto the road as part of your business:
+Like ‘standard’ car insurance, there are three options when it comes to road risk trade insurance when you take vehicles onto the road as part of your business:

 Let’s look at each of them in a bit more detail.